 Take in Varied Cities and Sights on These European River Cruises

-See the Continent from the Shore
+See the Continent from the Shore With European River Cruises

 Rivers have captured the human imagination from time immemorial.
 The sweet pull of slowly sliding waters or breathtaking vistas carved by raging streams have found a place in all sorts of literature.
 Just consider ancient Hebraic poetry, which states, “There is a river whose streams make glad the city of God, the holy habitation of the Most High.”
+European river cruises may be the best place to start if you have yet to experience a river cruise.

 A few hundred years later, Chinese poet Wang Zhihuan would write, “The sun beyond the mountains glows; The Yellow River seawards flows.”
 And the bluegrass band Nickel Creek would popularize Robert Burns’ 18th-century piece “Sweet Afton,” which praises a Scottish stream.
 “Flow gently, sweet Afton! amang thy green braes, Flow gently, I’ll sing thee a song in thy praise,” Burns exclaimed.